jeremybytes/vslive2025-orlando/VSHOL03-csharp-workshop/Labs/Lab01/Lab01-Instructions.md

 Initialization Complete
 ```

-Even though we call `GetSunset` twice, "Calculating Sunset" only appears once in our output.
+Even though you call `GetSunset` twice, "Calculating Sunset" only appears once in your output.
 The second call uses the cache value from the caching sunset provider.

 * Before moving on, remove the code that you added in step 12 (the duplicate `GetSunset` call and console output).

 By using the Decorator Pattern in conjuction with interfaces and dependency injection, you were able to add caching to an existing class.
-Note that you did not need to change the existing sunset providers (`SolarTimeSunsetProvider` or `SolarServiceSunsetProvider`).
+Note that you did not need to change the existing sunset providers (`LocalSunsetProvider` or `SolarServiceSunsetProvider`).
 You also did not need to change the classes that use the sunset provider (`Schedule` and `ScheduleHelper`).
 In addition, the caching sunset provider will work with any existing or new provider that you may come up with.

 Pretty neat, huh?